jlucktay/terraform-workbench/projects/px1021/teleport-example/README.md

 ## Terraform provisioning example

-Terraform specifies example provisioning script for Teleport auth, proxy and nodes in HA mode.
+Terraform specific example provisioning scripts for Teleport auth, proxy and nodes in HA mode.

 Use these examples as possible deployment patterns suggested by Teleport developers.

 Scripts set up letsencrypt certificates using DNS-01 challenge.

 This means users have to control DNS zone via route53.

 Teleport join tokens are distributed using SSM parameter store, and certificates are distributed using encrypted S3 bucket.

 There are a couple of tricks using DynamoDB locking to make sure there is only one auth server node rotating join token at a time, but those could be easilly replaced and are not critical for performance.

-Important bits are that auth servers and proxes are not running as root and are secured exposing absolute minimum of the ports to the other parts.
+Important bits are that auth servers and proxies are not running as root and are secured, exposing an absolute minimum of ports to the other parts.

 ```bash
 # Set variables for Terraform